 Some basic baking and pantry staples I like to stock up on are things like vinegar for salad dressing, baking soda, baking powder, and salt for baking.
 Basically, all the staples to continue baking regular food for your family.

-For us, this also includes things like dried herbs (learn how to dry your own herbs here), and any other seasonings or spices your family uses often.
 This may look different for you, so consider what you cook and bake at home on a regular basis and what common ingredients those items require.

 Meats & Proteins